Brainhack-Proceedings-2015/Ding-OHBM-niftyview/niftyview_report.md

 # NiftyView: A Zero-Footprint Web Application for viewing DICOM and NIfTI files

 ## Introduction
 The purpose of developing yet another web-based image viewer, NiftyView, is to use WebGL to take advantage of the parallel computing power in Graphics Processing Units (GPU) hardware for the accleration of rendering and processing of medical images in web applications.
-Although several web-based medical image viewers such as Papaya[^Papaya], BrainBrowser[^BrainBrowser] and Slice:Drop[^SliceDrop] are currently available, the slow performance of the web-based applications is still one of the major limitations of web-based image viewers.
+Although several web-based medical image viewers such as Papaya[^1], BrainBrowser[^2] and Slice:Drop[^3] are currently available, the slow performance of the web-based applications is still one of the major limitations of web-based image viewers.
 NiftyView is a free web application developed in JavaScript.
 It has zero footprint; Only a web browser and an Internet connection are needed to run NiftyView.
 It’s advantageous over conventional desktop applications in that NiftyView doesn’t require installation and constant updates.
-The current version supports NIfTI[^Nifti] and DICOM[^Dicom] format.
+The current version supports NIfTI[^4] and DICOM[^5] format.
 As a minimal image viewer, it’s a convenient tool for users who need a quick and easy tool for viewing medical images.
 Currently, the beta version of NiftyView is freely available at http://www2.hawaii.edu/~weiran/NiftyView.html.

 ## Approach
-NiftyView is developed in JavaScript with jQuery[^jQuery] for HTML document manipulation and event handling, jQueryUI[^jQueryUI] for user interface, and DicomParser[^DicomParser] for parsing DICOM files.
+NiftyView is developed in JavaScript with jQuery[^6] for HTML document manipulation and event handling, jQueryUI[^7] for user interface, and DicomParser[^8] for parsing DICOM files.
 It’s compatible with popular web browsers including Microsoft Internet Explorer, Safari, Firefox, and Opera.
 Either DICOM or NIfTI images can be loaded by dragging files into the browser window.
 Loaded images can be displayed in single-slice mode or tiled mode.
 After loading, images are automatically arranged according to the scan ID for DICOM files and the file name for NIfTI files.
 Current functions include image zooming and adjustment of image brightness and contrast.
 The number of image columns can be adjusted in the tiled mode to maximize the use of the display space.
 The contrast and brightness of images can be adjusted by clicking and holding the right mouse button or using a double slider widget in the horizontal tool bar at the top of the window.
 For proof-of-concept, functions such as pixel windowing and scaling are programmed using WebGL by translating the arithmetic operations in image processing to 3D graphics primitives using WebGL’s programmable shaders.
 The pixel values of an image is loaded into a frame buffer.
 A vertex shader is programmed to define vertices corresponding to the coorddinates of the image, and a fragment shader is programmed to perfrom arithmetic operations, which are performed in parallel to a massive number of image pixels.

 ## Results